NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 The GDC Data Submission Portal is a platform that allows researchers to submit and release data into the GDC.
 The key features of the GDC Data Submission Portal are:

-* __Upload and Validate Data__: Upload project data to the GDC project workspace.
+* __Upload and Validate Data__: Project data can be uploaded to the GDC project workspace.
 The GDC will validate the data against the [GDC Data Dictionary](https://gdc-docs.nci.nih.gov/Data_Dictionary/).
-* __Review and Submit Data__: Review project data, which will lock the project to ensure that additional data cannot be uploaded while in review.
-Once the review is complete, the data can be submitted to the GDC for processing through the [GDC Harmonization Process](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).
+* __Review and Submit Data__: Prior to submission, data can be reviewed to check for accuracy.
+Once the review is complete, the data can be submitted to the GDC for processing through [Data Harmonization](https://gdc.nci.nih.gov/submit-data/gdc-data-harmonization).
-* __Release Data__: Release data to the research community for access through [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
+* __Release Data__: After harmonization, data can be released to the research community for access through [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
-* __Download Data__: Download data that has been uploaded into the project workspace for review or update.
+* __Download Data__: Data that has been uploaded into the project workspace can be downloaded for review or update.
 Data can then be re-uploaded before it is released for access through [GDC Data Access Tools](https://gdc.nci.nih.gov/access-data/data-access-processes-and-tools).
-* __Browse Data__: Browse data that has been uploaded to the project workspace to ensure that the project is ready for processing.
+* __Browse Data__: Data that has been uploaded to the project workspace can be browsed to ensure that the project is ready for processing.
-* __Status and Alerts__: Obtain visual cues to easily identify incomplete submissions.
+* __Status and Alerts__: Visual cues are implemented to easily identify incomplete submissions.

 ## Key Features